 Unallocated expenses of shared services are comprised of costs primarily related to certain executive management, the board of directors, accounting, finance, legal, human resources, compliance and risk management, regulatory-related costs, stock-based compensation expense, and information technology costs related to infrastructure and operations.
-Regulatory-related costs include actual settlement amounts as well as third-party professional fees we incur in connection with regulatory matters.
+Regulatory-related costs include actual settlement amounts as well as third-party professional fees we incur in connection with regulatory matters and are presented net of any insurance reimbursements for covered costs related to such matters.